An Asian Woman Was Attacked On The Street In NYC & No One Did Anything

 “I don’t care who you are, I don’t care what you do, you’ve got to help your fellow New Yorker,” said de Blasio.

 The Manhattan attack is the latest in a yearlong surge of anti-Asian violence across the country that has been linked in part to the misplaced blame for the coronavirus and former President Donald Trump’s use of racist terms like “China virus.”
-The NYPD has seen at last 33 hate crimes victimizing Asian-Americans so far this year, reports The Associated Press.
-Across the country, more than 3,795 incidents were reported to Stop AAPI Hate, an organization that tracks incidents of discrimination, hate, and xenophobia against Asian-Americans and Pacific Islanders in the United States, from March 19, 2020, to February 28, 2021.
+The New York Police Department has seen at last 33 hate crimes victimising Asian-Americans so far this year, reports The Associated Press.
+Across the United States, more than 3,795 incidents were reported to Stop AAPI Hate, an organisation that tracks incidents of discrimination, hate, and xenophobia against Asian-Americans and Pacific Islanders in the United States, from March 19, 2020, to February 28, 2021.
+Here in the UK, since the start of the pandemic UK police data suggests a rise of 300 per cent rise in COVID-related hate crimes toward Chinese, East and South East Asians in the first quarter of 2020 compared to the same period in 2018 and 2019.